 Keyword = Performance Marketing

-The advantage of measuring results as a percentage of search volume is that it adjusts for industry and economic changes that you can’t control.
+The advantage of measuring results as a percentage of search volume with organic traffic is that it adjusts for industry and economic changes that you can’t control.
 The disadvantage is that it can’t be easily automated and will consume resources to track.

 When we work with our clients in modern search, we consider the vast inputs Google has access to and how Google may place “their customer” in front of your content and product pages.
 For Google to compete with many search alternatives, knowing the intent of the search query can provide a great starting point to capture a new customer at the correct stage in the buying journey.

-The data trails we leave behind help search engines predict our next moves, which can be at any level of the conversion funnel.
-As marketers, especially in SEO-related discussions, we need to understand all aspects of customer behavior to capture more customers when competition and supply are plentiful.
+The data trails we leave behind help search engine algorithms predict our next moves, which can be at any level of the conversion funnel.
+As marketers, especially in SEO-related discussions, we need to understand all aspects of customer behavior in our content marketing to capture more customers when competition and supply are plentiful.

 By finding the right combination of rich media, including text, video, images, graphs, and targeted social platforms, a brand can leverage intent at all levels of conversion.
 Google has been explaining this for years by placing great emphasis on content and, more recently, coining the term “Helpful Content” as a much deeper experience to personalized search results.